Damir Kedžo: 2015–2019: Tvoje lice zvuči poznato and continued success

 In 2015 he won on a Russian festival "New Wave".
 Since then, he started working on his songs in English.
 In 2016 Kedžo had one of his biggest concerts on International Women's Day in front of 3,500 people in Zamet Hall, Rijeka.

 In December 2016, Kedžo won the third season of Tvoje lice zvuči poznato, the most watched Croatian TV show.
 After a wide spectre of enjoyed performances (Maurice White of Earth, Wind & Fire, Britney Spears, Petar Grašo, Doris Dragović), he claimed the victory of the show as Mariah Carey.
 In January 2019, Kedžo won Zagrebfest with the song "Srce mi umire za njom".

 2020–present: Eurovision Song Contest 2020

 On 23 December 2019, Kedžo was announced as one of the 16 participants in Dora 2020, the national contest in Croatia to select the country's Eurovision Song Contest 2020 entry, with the song "Divlji vjetre".
 He won the competition with a total of 31 points and was supposed to represent Croatia in Rotterdam.
 However, the event was cancelled due to the COVID-19 pandemic.
 He later was denied the opportunity to represent Croatia in the 2021 contest.

-On 9 December 2022, Kedžo was announced as one of the 18 acts to perform in Dora 2023, which was held on 11 February 2023.
+Kedžo was one of the 18 acts to perform in Dora 2023, which was held on 11 February 2023.
 He performed the song "Angels and Demons", and placed fifth.

+Kedžo was again included in the 24 participants of Dora 2024, with the song "Voljena ženo"; he advanced from his semi-final on 23 February 2024. but placed 4th on the final evening.

+Personal life

+Kedžo suffers from borderline personality disorder.